iconfinder/iconmaker/README.md

 IconMaker
 =========

-Tool for converting icons from gif or png to icns or ico formats.
+Tool for converting icons from gif/png to icns/ico formats.